Intellimenta/DataBot/docs/admin_guide/admin_panel_overview.md

 In this section you can replace the DataBot name and logo, and provide your own demo link (which will be shown to new users).

 The configurations in this section will take effect only if white-labeling is enabled in your license key.

+### Compliance
+If some of you clients require that their chats don't be stored in the database, you can provide their email domain in this tab.

 ### Misc.